 2 Ingredient 5 Minute Homemade Fudge Recipe (V, GF): a quick ‘n easy recipe for thick squares of rich, decadent chocolate fudge that’s made with whole ingredients!
+Take just 5 minutes to prep.
 Paleo, Vegan, Gluten-Free, Dairy-Free.
 Just 87 calories each, with 2 grams of sugar per serving! 🙂

 Yep, you heard me, just 5 minutes!
 All you need is five minutes of prep time to make this decadent, soft, fudgy (duh!!), and incredibly satisfying 2 Ingredient 5 Minute Homemade Fudge Recipe.